arosenberger/nalloc/README.md

 ------

 The goal of this project is to provide the following constructs:
-- allocation free option types for both primitives and reference types
+- Allocation free option types for both primitives and reference types
-- higher order functions that are inlined by a macro expansion during compilation
+- Higher order functions that are inlined by a macro expansion during compilation

-Optional Primitives
+Its functionality is based on the excellent work Paul Phillips contributed to 2.11.0-M5 to make extractors name based Optional Primitives
 ------